bryanhdzksu/CS4632_RACING_SIM/README.md

 - If `--run-all` finds no configs, verify the `configs/` directory contains `.json` files.
 - If output is not created, verify the `output/` directory exists and is writable.
 - If `m4_analysis.py` fails on `matplotlib`, run `pip install -r requirements.txt`.
-- If the M4 HTML report shows **broken figures**, print from the project root so paths like `output/m4_analysis/figures/...` resolve, or use the browser “Open file” from the repo folder.

 ## Notes
 - **M3** delivered the full simulator, 12 preset runs, and `output/test_results.csv` as the implementation/testing baseline.